junit-team/junit5/Prototype.md

 ## Writing JUnit 5 test cases

+JUnit 5 supports the familiar @Test, @Before, and @After annotations.

+TODO:
+* expand on differences, explain why @Test takes no arguments
+* explain new annotations

+In all prior JUnit versions test methods were required not to have parameters.
+As one of the major changes in JUnit 5 methods are now allowed to have parameters allowing for greater flexibility.
+If there is a method parameter it needs to be _resolved_ at runtime.
+This is achieved by `MethodParameterResolver` instances.
+Such `MethodParameterResolver`s can either be built-in or added by the user (see extension model).
+Generally, parameters may be resolved by type or by annotations.

 ## Extending JUnit 5's built-in behavior

 ## Launching JUnit Lambda (for IDE and build tool providers)